Chassis/Chassis/docs/config.rst

    them automatically, so make sure to add these to your hosts file on your computer (not inside the virtual machine).

-   A warning is displayed if a non-`.local` host domain is used, which can be turned off using the config option `suppress_hosts_warning: true`.

    If you need to find out the IP address of your machine, run ``vagrant ssh`` to connect, then inside the box run ``ifconfig eth1`` and look for the line starting with ``inet addr:``.